xrcyz/Knowledge-Base/README.md

 - The new cell state = (previous_state * forget_gate) + (memory_in * ignore_gate).
 - Final output = tanh(new_state) * output_gate

 The gates are all sigmoid, the memory in/out are tanh.
+I'm unclear if a gate has multiple layers.

 **What is a Variational Auto-Encoder?**